Asthma Exacerbations Model¶

 Model¶

-The number of exacerbations in a given year is modelled using a Poisson distribution.
+The number of exacerbations in a given time interval is modelled using a Poisson distribution.
 The formula is:

-Here \(\lambda\) is the expected number of exacerbations per year.
+Here \(\lambda\) is the expected number of exacerbations per time interval.
 To obtain \(\lambda\), we must perform a Poisson regression.
 The Poisson regression assumes that the value we are interested in can be approximated using the following formula:

 where: